CLICK IMAGE TO ENLARGE

 And have your eyes say you want to be mine.

-Bodies are floating around the floor;
+Bodies float round the floor;

 One just passed, here come some more!